Shirvanshahs: First line (861–1382)

 In 1066/67, Shirvan was attacked twice by the Turkic commander Qarategin, who ravaged the environment of Baku and Maskat.
-The Shirvanshah Fariburz I (r.
+Shirvanshah Fariburz I (r.
 1063–1096) was soon forced to acknowledge the suzerainty of the Seljuk ruler Alp Arslan (r.
 1063–1072), who at that time was near Arran following his Georgian campaign.
-Fariburz I had to pay a large annual tribute of 70,000 dinars, which would later be lowered to 40,000.
-Soon after this event, the coins of Fariburz I cite both the Abbasid caliph and Seljuk ruler Malik-Shah I (r.
+Fariburz I had to pay a large yearly tribute of 70,000 gold dinars, which would later be lowered to 40,000.
+Soon after this event, the coins of Fariburz I cite not only the Abbasid caliph, but also the Seljuk ruler Malik-Shah I (r.
 1072–1092) as his overlords.
-Armenian-American historian Dickran Kouymjian argues that Fariburz I must have paid the tribute in Byzantine or Seljuk coins as there is currently no proof of gold coin mints in the Caucasus around this period.
+Armenian-American historian Dickran Kouymjian argues that Fariburz I must have used Byzantine or Seljuk coins to pay the tribute, as there is currently no proof of gold coin mints in the Caucasus around this period.
 Fariburz I managed to retain a considerable amount of power until his death in 1094, which was followed by a dynastic strife over the throne.

 Another Seljuk invasion of Shirvan took place during the reign of Mahmud II (r.
 1118–1131), which the Georgians capitalized on by attacking Shamakhi and Darband.
 In the mid 12th-century, Shirvan was more or less a Georgian protectorate.
 For some time, Shakki, Qabala and Muqan was under direct control by the Bagrationi kings of Georgia, who even occasionally used the title of Shirvanshah.
 The Shirvanshah and Bagrationi family also agreed to make political marriages to become allies.
-Due to these developments, the Shirvanshahs redirected their focus towards the Caspian Sea, several times enlarging their borders as far as Darband.
+Due to these developments, the Shirvanshahs shifted their focus towards the Caspian Sea, several times enlarging their borders as far as Darband.